TheHammad7/SEPP-Prototype/README.md

 5. **Mobile or Responsive Design:** The prototype is optimized for desktop use only.

 ### 💻 Tech Stack
+> This may change depending on how development goes.
+Just popping it in here as a way of scoping out our options. 😁 *- Casey*

 | **Frontend**            | **Backend**             | **Database**          | **Build Tool**       |
 |--------------------------|-------------------------|------------------------|-----------------------|